mouthguards_01.jpg

 Stock: These are inexpensive and come pre-formed, ready to wear.
 Unfortunately, they often don’t fit very well.
 They can be bulky and can make breathing and talking difficult.
 Source

-Please call us if you have any questions regarding our mouth guard dental services: 818-688-7646
+Please call us if you have any questions regarding our mouth guards: 818-688-7646